Parâmetros de processamento CNC de alumínio: Otimize a eficiência, Qualidade & Vida útil da ferramenta

 1210,610Large tools: Lower speeds prevent tool chatter; check collet tightness.

-206,366Extra-large tools: Use velocidades lentas (5,000–8,000 rpm) para segurança.
+206,366Extra-large tools: Use slow speeds (5,000–8,000 rpm) for safety.

-Exemplo do mundo real: A 6mm carbide tool machining 6061-T6 at Vc=400 m/min → N = (1000×400)/(3.14×6) ≈ 21,220 RPM.
+Real-World Example: A 6mm carbide tool machining 6061-T6 at Vc=400 m/min → N = (1000×400)/(3.14×6) 21,220 rpm.
 This speed removes material fast without overheating.

-5. Resfriamento & Lubrificação
+5. Resfriamento & Lubrication

 Aluminum’s high thermal conductivity means cooling isn’t optional—it prevents tool damage and BUE.

-MétodoPrincipais recursosAplicações ideais
+MethodPrincipais recursosAplicações ideais

-Oil-Based Coolant– Reduz o atrito (prevents BUE better than water).- Improves surface finish.Precision finishing (Por exemplo, visible aluminum enclosures); thin-walled parts.
+Oil-Based Coolant– Reduz o atrito (prevents BUE better than water).- Improves surface finish.Precision finishing (por exemplo, visible aluminum enclosures); thin-walled parts.

-Para a ponta: Para acabamento, mix 5–10% oil-based lubricant into water-based coolant—it combines heat dissipation with BUE prevention, creating mirror-like surfaces (Rá < 0.8 μm).
+Pro Tip: For finishing, mix 5–10% oil-based lubricant into water-based coolant—it combines heat dissipation with BUE prevention, creating mirror-like surfaces (Rá < 0.8 μm).

 6. Seleção de ferramentas (Material & Geometria)